A Wall of Built-Ins in a Master Bedroom

-I’m so happy that you guys have been going gaga over my mom’s new condo.
+I’m so happy that you guys have been going gaga over my mom’s new condo in the last post.
 We’ve gotten such amazing feedback from every spot I’ve showcased.
-It’s so fun for us to show off spaces other than our own homes and we really enjoy tip-toeing outside of our signature style.
+It’s so fun for us to show off spaces other than our own homes and we enjoy tip-toeing outside of our personal design style.

 Plus, my mom is thrilled with all of the lovely comments you guys have left regarding her spaces.
 Thank you for those!
-At first, she was a little nervous about showing her bedroom on the internet for the world to see (it is a little weird when to think that strangers can see where you sleep each night…), but luckily she has gotten over that aspect of showing her home on the blog.
-I know Bridget & I certainly got over that creepiness ages ago.
-Ha!
+At first, she was a little nervous about showing her bedroom on the internet for the world to see (it is a little weird to think that strangers can see where you sleep each night…), but luckily she has gotten over that aspect of showing her home on the blog.

 My Mom’s Condo